gvwilson/thirdbit/_posts/2006/2006-04-13-strong-typing-unit-testing-and-science.md

 analysis &amp; design that spends several pages discussing strongly-typed vs. freely-typed languages (using Java and Ruby as examples).
 The author asserts that unit testing does for FTLs what static type-checking does for STLs.
-I've heard this claim before---in fact, I may even have made it myself once or twice---but the more I think about it, the more problematic it seems.</p>
+I've heard this claim before—in fact, I may even have made it myself once or twice—but the more I think about it, the more problematic it seems.</p>

 <p>The argument is that programmers don't actually make type errors